nicktehrany/dotfiles/README.md

 Then just open a new terminal.
 The updating of submodules can sometimes take a couple of seconds.

+## Requirements

+[Gitmux](https://github.com/arl/gitmux) is required to use the gitmux config for displaying the git tree in tmux.
+Install instruction are on their website, the config file will be linked automatically.

+VSCode remote development containers require docker, install instructions are available [here](https://code.visualstudio.com/docs/remote/containers).

 ## Commands

 In order to update submodules if their remote repository changes.